argilo/gr-tenna/README.md

 The goal of this project is to implement the goTenna Mesh protocol in GNU Radio.
-So far there are flow graphs for receiving and transmitting "Shout" messages using a USRP B200.
+So far there are flow graphs for receiving and transmitting "Shout" messages using a USRP B200 or HackRF.

 ## Usage

-The `gotenna.py` script invokes either a receive flowgraph (gotenna_rx.grc) or a transmit flowgraph (gotenna_tx.grc) depending on the command line arguments.
+The `gotenna.py` script invokes either a receive flowgraph or a transmit flowgraph depending on the command line arguments.
+By default, the USRP flowgraphs are used.
+If you're using a HackRF, add the `--device hackrf` option.

 To receive messages:
 ```